 On the other side of the debate, the Environmental Working Group leads the charge and cautions that parabens and phthalates cause endocrine disruption and reproductive harm and should be avoided, especially during pregnancy.
 The EWG links to a lot of research to support their recommendation to remove these ingredients in personal care products.

 The gap between these two viewpoints is not black and white.
 There is evidence showing there are risks associated with these chemicals.
-The studies typically measure levels of parabens or phthalates in urine, amniotic fluid, or cord blood, compared to the reported use of personal care products from questionnaires.
-We are exposed to these chemicals from many things in our environment, not just skincare products.
-Also, cleaning products, items in your home, plastics we use, even foods can contain these chemicals.
-In today’s environment, it would be challenging to altogether avoid phthalates and parabens 100%.
+The studies typically measure levels of parabens or phthalates in urine, amniotic fluid, or cord blood compared to the reported use of personal care products from questionnaires.
+We are exposed to these chemicals from many environmental things, not just skincare products.
+Also, cleaning products, items in your home, plastics we use, and even foods can contain these chemicals.
+In today’s environment, avoiding phthalates and parabens 100% would be challenging.

 If you want to be mindful about your exposure through the skincare or personal products you use, you can read the ingredients and labels of products.
 Parabens are easy to spot in an ingredient list.
 Although there are many types, they all have the word “paraben” within the name, such as methylparaben.
 If you want to avoid parabens, you can look for products labeled paraben-free or check the list of ingredients.
 Phthalates are often included in fragrance and may not be individually listed on the ingredients list.
-The easiest way to avoid most phthalates is to look for products labeled phthalate-free or fragrance-free.
+The easiest way to avoid most phthalates is to look for phthalate or fragrance-free products.

 Some companies use essential oils as a more natural solution to adding fragrance to products.
-There are some risks of using topical essential oils, including skin irritation, allergic reaction, photosensitivity, and eye irritation.
-There is a difference in exposure between utilizing a skincare product with essential oil and an essential oil directly on your skin or mixed with a carrier oil and used topically.
+Some risks of topical essential oils include skin irritation, allergic reactions, photosensitivity, and eye irritation.
+Exposure is different between utilizing a skincare product with essential oil and an essential oil directly on your skin or mixing with a carrier oil and using it topically.
 For evidence-based information on using essential oils during pregnancy, see this article.

 Ingredients in Sunscreen

 If you have any concerns about chemicals in sunscreens, the Environmental Working Group Skin Deep website offers a free guide for sunscreen.
 The EWG recommends avoiding products with oxybenzone, vitamin A (retinol palmitate), added insect repellant, and sprays and powders.
-The simplest way to cut back on some chemicals is to use a fragrance-free lotion.
+Using a fragrance-free lotion is the simplest way to cut back on some chemicals.
 For more information on sun exposure during pregnancy, see this article.